How to Calculate Profit on Shopify (The Complete Guide)

 Formula: Gross Revenue = GMV - Taxes - Line-Item Price Cuts

-Taxes are collected on behalf of the government.
-They pass through your account but are not yours.
+Taxes pass through your account but aren't yours.
+They're collected on behalf of the government.
 Line-item price cuts are reductions applied at the product level before checkout.
 Both come out before any profit calculation is meaningful.

 Then deduct discounts, refunds, and add shipping revenue